Loading…

 Are FHA gift funds the same as down payment assistance?

 No. A gift is money given by an eligible person or organization with no repayment.
-Down payment assistance is a structured program -- such as the Nevada Worker Advantage program -- that provides funds through a grant or second loan with its own rules and, sometimes, repayment or forgiveness terms.
+Down payment assistance is a structured program — such as the Nevada Worker Advantage program — that provides funds through a grant or second loan with its own rules and, sometimes, repayment or forgiveness terms.
 They are different sources, though a buyer can sometimes combine them.

 The bottom line

 FHA is one of the friendliest programs for buyers whose down payment is coming from family: 100% of the down payment and closing costs can be a gift, where conventional loans often want some of your own money.
-To use gift funds you need three things right -- an eligible donor (not the seller, agent, or builder), a true gift with no repayment backed by a complete gift letter, and a clean paper trail showing the money reached your account.
-Keep gifts separate from loans, avoid cash, and tell your lender before the money moves.
-The smartest next step is a short conversation so a local Las Vegas loan officer can send the right template and coach your donor through the transfer.
-Every figure here is general information, not a quote, offer, or commitment to lend.
+To use gift funds you need three things right — an eligible donor (not the seller, agent, or builder), a true gift with no repayment backed by a complete gift letter, and a clean paper trail showing the money reached your account.

 Turn a family gift into a closed FHA loan.

-One short conversation with a local mortgage company tells you whether your gift qualifies, gets your donor the right gift letter, and maps the rest of your FHA down payment.
+One short conversation with a local mortgage lender tells you whether your gift qualifies, gets your donor the right gift letter, and maps the rest of your FHA down payment.
 No obligation; options subject to approval.

 Start my FHA application